 They help inform shareholders

 Regular forecasting is vital to keeping shareholders and potential investors up to speed, too.
-Financial forecasts help shareholders plan or adjust their holdings, And in some cases, a positive forecast may help attract more investor interest in the company.
+Financial forecasts help shareholders plan or adjust their holdings, for both long-term and short-term investments, and in some cases, a positive forecast may help attract more investor interest in the company.
 And that’s good news because appealing to investors can lead to more fundraising opportunities and capital.

 They help with business plan strategy